Skip to content

 Person Centred Visiting means we will work together with patients, family members and staff so that care is in line with the following core principles:

-• Welcoming – We welcome and encourage the involvement of the people who matter to patients.
+• We welcome and encourage the involvement of the people who matter to patients.

-• Patient Led – We are guided by patients: when the people who matter will visit, how they would like them involved in their care, and note when they want to rest.
+• We are guided by patients: when the people who matter will visit, how they would like them involved in their care, and note when they want to rest.

-• Partnership – We work in partnership with the people who matter to patients.
+• We work in partnership with the people who matter to patients.

 When can I visit?

-Please speak to the person you are visiting, and the ward, about when would be good for you to visit.
+Please speak to the person you are visiting, and the ward staff, about the best times for you to visit.

 How many people can visit?

 In most circumstances we ask that there are no more than 2 visitors at a time (these visitors can change).
 This is to help make the environment as restful as possible, and to minimise the risk of infection.
-There may be times when it would be appropriate for more than two people to visit at a time, the nurse in charge will be happy to discuss this with you.
+There may be times when it would be appropriate for more than 2 people to visit at a time.
+The nurse in charge will be happy to discuss this with you.

 Can I phone the ward to find out how a relative or friend is doing?

 Yes.
-If possible, it helps enormously if one family member is identified to be the key hospital contact and then takes responsibility to share information with other family and friends as appropriate.
+If possible, we ask that one family member is identified to be the key hospital contact who takes responsibility to share information with other family and friends, as appropriate.

 What safety measures do I need to follow?

-• Please use the hand gel provided when coming into and leaving the ward.
+• Please use the hand sanitizing gel provided when coming into and leaving the ward.

 • Please do not visit if you are unwell.
 For example, if you have cold or flu, vomiting or diarrhoea, or an upset stomach.

-• Please use the toilets for the public (not for patients or staff) where you can.
+• Please use the toilets for the public, and not those designated for patients or staff, where you can.

-• If you relative/friend is being isolated or if the ward is temporarily closed, please follow the advice provided by staff as there may be additional safety measures to follow.
+• If your relative/friend is being isolated, or if the ward is temporarily closed, please follow the advice provided by staff as there may be additional safety measures to follow.

 What visiting arrangements are in place in outpatient areas or emergency departments?